Our Mission and What We Do

-- Grants and Funding — By administering programs that provide grants and loans (from both state and federal housing programs), HCD creates rental and homeownership opportunities for Californians from all walks of life, including veterans, seniors, young families starting out, people with disabilities, farmworkers, and individuals and families who are experiencing homelessness.
-Over the last three decades, HCD has provided more than $3 billion of funding for the development of affordable housing and associated infrastructure, but HCD’s role does not end once the awards are made.
-Through long-term monitoring, HCD ensures the developments continue to provide safe and affordable homes, and that the homes remain well-maintained and financially sound.
+- Increasing the Supply of Affordable Places to Live in California — By administering programs that provide grants and loans (from both state and federal housing programs), HCD creates rental and homeownership opportunities for Californians from all walks of life, including veterans, seniors, young families starting out, people with disabilities, farmworkers, and individuals and families who are experiencing homelessness and trying to get back on their feet.

-- Planning and Community Development — As a basic human need, housing is one of the most important parts of any community, and how we plan for housing has wide reaching impacts on the environment, education, health, and the economy.
-HCD plays a critical role in the housing-planning process, which was designed to ensure that communities plan housing that meet the needs of everyone in California’s communities.
-HCD works with each of the 538 regions to determine their housing needs, and then reviews every city and county’s housing plan (the housing element of the general plan) to determine whether or not the plan complies with state law.
+- Ensuring California Plans for Range of Housing That Meets Varied Needs of Californians — As a basic human need, housing is one of the most-important parts of any community and the way we plan for housing has wide-reaching impacts on the environment, education, health, and the economy.
+HCD plays a critical role in the housing-planning process, which was designed to ensure that communities plan for housing that meets the needs of everyone in California’s communities.
+HCD works with each of California’s regions to determine their housing needs, and reviews each city or county’s housing plan (also known as the “housing element” — part of each city or county’s “general plan”) to determine whether or not their housing plan complies with state law.

-- Policy and Research — HCD develops policies that support housing and community development, and conducts research and analysis of California’s housing markets and needs.
-HCD produces California’s Statewide Housing Plan (required by state law), California’s "Consolidated Plan" (required for California to receive millions of federal dollars for housing and community development), and other special reports.
+- Creating Effective Solutions to the Housing Crisis through Policy and Research — HCD develops policies that support housing and community development and conducts research and analysis of California’s housing markets and needs.
+HCD produces California’s statewide housing assessment (required by state law), California’s consolidated plan (required for California to receive millions of federal dollars for housing and community development), and other special reports.